Jacksoor/serviette/docs/users/bank.rst

 Money makes the kobun4 world go around, and in kobun4 it's all kept in the bank.

-Fundamentally, 1 unit of money is equivalent to 1 unit of processing time (generally 1 unit of money = 1 second of processing time).
+Generally, 10 unit of currency is equivalent to 1 unit of processing time (generally 1 unit of currency = 1 second of processing time).

 .. _accounts: